 The use of any portable electronic transmission devices aboard aircraft is usually prohibited.
-Make sure the WLAN & Bluetooth module(s) are OFF if you are using the computer aboard aircraft by putting the system in to Airplane Mode (see Table 1 - 4, on page 1 - 20).
+Make sure the WLAN & Bluetooth module(s) are OFF if you are using the computer aboard aircraft by putting the system in to Airplane Mode (see Table 1 - 6, on page 1 - 22).

-Note that you need to install both the WLAN & Bluetooth drivers for the WLAN & Bluetooth Combo modules.
+Note that you need to install both the WLAN & Bluetooth drivers for the WLAN & Bluetooth Combo modules, however the Qualcomm AC/AD Combo module does not require a driver installed.